Titus-Nyandoro/Chatbot/README.md

     - Configure your SMS gateway to forward messages to `/incoming`.
     - The system will process incoming messages automatically.

+3. **Loading PDF Documents**:
+    - Ensure that the `docs` folder under `src/main/resources` is loaded with PDF files that contain important information.
+The application loops through these files to parse and use the content.

+4. **Configuring System Message**:
+    - Modify the `system-message.txt` file located in `src/main/resources` to set up a customized system message for the chatbot.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.
 Ensure your code adheres to the project’s coding standards and includes relevant tests.